shanibider/Technical-Knowledge-and-Problem-Solving/README.md

    - [ ] The client-side code `handle user interactions, send requests to the server, and update the user interface based on the server's responses`.

-## Server-side and Client-side code for handling POST and GET requests:
+## 🎯 Server and Client code for handling POST and GET requests:
-Node.js server handles GET and POST requests using Express.js, and a client-side web page interacts with the server using Fetch API to retrieve and submit data
+`Node.js server` handles `GET and POST` requests using `Express.js`, and a `client-side` web page interacts with the server using `Fetch API` to `retrieve and submit data`.

 1. **Server-Side (Using Node.js with Express.js):**